-Text Notes: Provided are two sites from the New Yorker and Editorial Cartoonists that provide several political cartoons on the topic of government surveillance.
-The teacher (and/or students) can browse either or both of these sources and find cartoons that relate to the unit's focus, the problem-based question, and the set of debatable questions generated in Activity 1.
-Teachers are encouraged to conduct their own web searches in order to include the most current political cartoons, or cartoons appropriate for the specific classroom context.
+Text Notes: Provided are various cartoons, images and a video from the Colbert Report that address different aspects of poverty that relate to the unit's focus, the problem-based question, and the set of debatable questions generated in Activity 1.
+Teachers are encouraged conduct their own web searches in order to include the most current political cartoons, or images appropriate for the specific classroom context.